werf/werf/docs/_includes/cli/werf_publish.md

 Build final images using each specified tag with the tagging strategy and push into images repo.

 New docker layer with service info about tagging strategy will be built for each tag of each image
 from werf.yaml.
 Images will be pushed into docker repo with the names IMAGES_REPO/IMAGE_NAME:TAG.
-See more info about publish process: [https://werf.io/documentation/reference/publish_process.html](https://werf.io/documentation/reference/publish_process.html).

 If one or more IMAGE_NAME parameters specified, werf will publish only these images from werf.yaml.